 - However, bookies make mistakes. be sure to compare odds, look at lay betting at exchanges, and see if you can take advantage.

 - Take tips with a pinch of salt.
-We realise the irony, here – but we are referring to those tips you’ll get for horses which are ‘due a win at Goodwood’, and similar.
+We realise the irony, here – but we are referring to those tips you’ll get for horses that are ‘due a win at Goodwood‘, and similar.

 - Ensure that you avoid formalised betting systems.
 Many of these can be a real waste of cash, and the last thing you’re going to want to do is lose your stake more than you have to.

 - Check out bonuses and freebies.
-Even if you don’t want to try matched betting, it makes sense to us free credit and bets on big odds and markets that carry a lot of risk.
+Even if you don’t want to try matched betting, it makes sense to us free credit and bets on big odds and markets that carry a lot of risks.

 - However, do make sure that you do your homework.
 Without reading up on form and race history for your chosen rider and horse, you are going to be betting in the dark.
 Give your stake a bit of respect and at least consider how much your bet is really worth.